fluxcore/fluxcore.github.com/pages/docs/models.md

  1. We have created the file `app/model/User.php` and put the above code inside it.
- 2. We run `composer update` from the command line inside the root directory of the framework to update the classmap. (_This is only required when a new file is created._)
- 3. The model is now ready to use, see the example below.
+ 2. The model is now ready to use, see the example below.

 *Example*